Parent Project Overview

 - Query Button – If there are a number of actions selecting the Query Button will tell SapphireOne to display the advanced find function which allows the user to entry in criteria to search for a specific action.

-The Action Page is a seperate table that can be added to the major record and transaction tables.
-This includes actionable items such as Calendar Reminders, Meeting Invites, Alarms, Emails, To-Do Lists, General Notes, Private Notes, Meeting Notes with Date and Time, Start and Finish stamps plus All Day Notifications.
-The Action Page can be viewed as the equivalent to CRM functionality for every major Table within SapphireOne Accounting Software.
+The Action Page is a versatile tool that can be added to major records and transaction tables.
+It includes various actionable items such as Calendar Reminders, Meeting Invites, Alarms, Emails, To-Do Lists, General Notes, Private Notes, Meeting Notes with Date and Time, Start and Finish stamps, as well as All Day Notifications.
+This provides users with a centralised location to manage and organise their tasks, meetings, and notes, improving efficiency and productivity.

-- Sequence – SapphireOne will automatically enter in a unique sequence number.
+- Sequence – SapphireOne automatically generates a unique sequence number for each action.

-- Title – Enter in a title for this action.
+- Title – Enter a title for the action.

-- Type – Use the user customisable drop down menu to enter in a type.
-This will then form a permanent type within the drop-down.
+- Type – Choose from the customisable drop-down menu to input a type.
+This will subsequently become a permanent type within the drop-down.

-- Action – Use the user customisable drop down menu to enter in an Action.
-This will then form a permanent action within the drop-down.
+- Action – Utilise the user-customisable drop-down menu to input an Action.
+This will then become a permanent action within the drop-down.

-- User – SapphireOne will enter in the user who is creating this action although this may be altered if required.
+- User – SapphireOne automatically inputs the user creating this action, though it can be modified if necessary.

-- Private – If this check box is selected SapphireOne will only allow the User as entered to view or modify this action.
+- Private – If this checkbox is selected, SapphireOne will only permit the specified user to view or modify this action.

-- Status – The user has three options.
+- Status – The user has three options: Open, Hold, and Completed.

 - Open – Action is open and active.

-- Completed – Action is now Inactive and will not be displayed in any list of actions.
+- Completed – Action is now Inactive and won’t be displayed in any list of actions.

-- Start/Finish – You can set an action to have a Start and a Finish time, or select the check box for an all Day option.
+- Start/Finish – Set a Start and Finish time for the action, or select the checkbox for an all-day option.